GenesisFR/HowToBecomeGoodAtShooters/README.md

 - tries to get close because of his stinger hive
 - the stinger hive temporarily stops working when he's disrupted (TODO: check if it's the same when shocked)
 - tends to retreat after breaking his backpack
+- his armor plates will turn black once they have less than 50% HP left

 #### Thrower
 - same as the Black Tusk [variant](#thrower), except he always fires his airburst launcher in volleys of 3